What it means

 Longer buying cycles: For B2B tech companies, MMM can account for delayed effects across content, events, paid media, brand activity, and sales motion better than click-based attribution alone.

-A senior fractional CMO does not treat media mix modelling as a data science trophy.
-The model is only useful if the company has the operating discipline to reallocate against it, test the implications, and revisit assumptions on a fixed cadence.
+A fractional CMO does not run media mix modeling to win a data science award.
+The model is only useful if the company has the discipline to reallocate against it, test the implications, and revisit assumptions on a fixed schedule.

 -